swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     PS1="[\u@\h \w]\$ "

 When you define a variable, it is only available in this current shell process.
-If spawn a new shell from this one, the variables will be back to the default set.
+If you spawn a new shell from this one, the variables will be back to the default set.
 After changing your prompt, as above, start a new shell: